uperl/Net-Curl-Easy-FFI/README.md

 # EXCEPTIONS

-In general methods should throw an exception object on failure.
-In some cases [Net::Swirl::CurlEasy](https://metacpan.org/pod/Net::Swirl::CurlEasy) calls modules that may throw a string exception.
+In general methods should throw an exception object that is a subclass of [Exception::FFI::ErrorCode](https://metacpan.org/pod/Exception::FFI::ErrorCode).
+In some cases [Net::Swirl::CurlEasy](https://metacpan.org/pod/Net::Swirl::CurlEasy) calls modules that may throw string exceptions.
+When identified, these should be converted into object exceptions (Please open an issue if you see this behavior).

 Here is how you might catch exceptions using the new `try` and `isa` features: